-- 3. Procedures for Addressing the Conflict of Interest.
-In the event that a determination is made under Section 2 of this Article HI that a proposed transaction or arrangement presents, or could reasonably be construed as presenting, a conflict of interest, the Corporation shall not enter into or otherwise approve the transaction or arrangement except in compliance with the following procedures: - (a) An Interested Person may make a presentation at the Board or Committee meeting.
-Upon a majority vote of the Board or Committee members (excluding the Interested Person), the Interested Person shall leave the meeting during the discussion of and/or the vote on, the transaction or arrangement that results in the conflict of interest. - (b) Upon a majority vote of the Board or Committee members, the Board or Committee shall, if appropriate, appoint a disinterested person or Committee to investigate alternatives to the proposed transaction or arrangement. - (c) After exercising due diligence (including, to the extent reasonably deemed appropriate by the Board or Committee, the review of available recent comparable data), the disinterested members of the Board or Committee shall determine whether the Corporation can obtain, with reasonable efforts, a more advantageous transaction or arrangement from a person or entity such that the transaction or arrangement would not give rise to a conflict of interest. - (d) The Board or Committee, after consideration of relevant factors, including without limitation, the charitable mission of the Corporation, shall determine by a majority vote of the disinterested members whether the transaction or arrangement is in the Corporation's best interest and for its own benefit and whether the transaction is fair and reasonable to the Corporation and shall make its decision as to whether to enter into the transaction or arrangement in conformity with such determination, provided, however, that a Committee shall make such a determination only if such determination is included in the power and authority delegated to the Committee by the Board. - 4.
-Violations of the Conflict of Interest Policy. - (a) If the Board or Committee has reasonable cause to believe that an Interested Person has failed to disclose an actual or possible conflict of interest, it shall inform the Interested Person of the basis for such belief and afford the Interested Person an opportunity to explain the alleged failure to disclose. - (b) If, after hearing the response of the Interested Person and making such further investigation as may be warranted under the circumstances, the Board or Committee determines that the Interested Person has, in fact, failed to disclose an actual or possible conflict of interest, it may, at its discretion, take (or, in the case of a Committee lacking such authority, may recommend that the Board take): - (i) appropriate corrective action including ratifying or nullifying the transaction or arrangement; - (ii) appropriate disciplinary action, if any, against the Interested Person, up to and including termination; and - (iii) any other action the Board reasonably deems to be in the best interest of the Corporation. - 5.
-Quorum.
+(b) Upon a majority vote of the Board or Committee members, the Board or Committee shall, if appropriate, appoint a disinterested person or Committee to investigate alternatives to the proposed transaction or arrangement.

+(c) After exercising due diligence (including, to the extent reasonably deemed appropriate by the Board or Committee, the review of available recent comparable data), the disinterested members of the Board or Committee shall determine whether the Corporation can obtain, with reasonable efforts, a more advantageous transaction or arrangement from a person or entity such that the transaction or arrangement would not give rise to a conflict of interest.

+(d) The Board or Committee, after consideration of relevant factors, including without limitation, the charitable mission of the Corporation, shall determine by a majority vote of the disinterested members whether the transaction or arrangement is in the Corporation's best interest and for its own benefit and whether the transaction is fair and reasonable to the Corporation and shall make its decision as to whether to enter into the transaction or arrangement in conformity with such determination, provided, however, that a Committee shall make such a determination only if such determination is included in the power and authority delegated to the Committee by the Board.

+4. Violations of the Conflict of Interest Policy.

+(a) If the Board or Committee has reasonable cause to believe that an Interested Person has failed to disclose an actual or possible conflict of interest, it shall inform the Interested Person of the basis for such belief and afford the Interested Person an opportunity to explain the alleged failure to disclose.

+(b) If, after hearing the response of the Interested Person and making such further investigation as may be warranted under the circumstances, the Board or Committee determines that the Interested Person has, in fact, failed to disclose an actual or possible conflict of interest, it may, at its discretion, take (or, in the case of a Committee lacking such authority, may recommend that the Board take):

+$(i) \qquad \text{appropriate corrective action including ratifying or nullifying the transaction or arrangement;}$

+$(ii) \qquad$ appropriate disciplinary action, if any, against the Interested Person, up to and including termination; and

+(iii) $% (\mathrm{iii})$ any other action the Board reasonably deems to be in the best interest of the Corporation.

+5. Quorum.
 Interested Persons may be counted in determining the presence of a quorum at a meeting of the Board or any Committee thereof which authorizes, approves or ratifies a transaction or arrangement pursuant to this Policy.